algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 ### Maintainability

 In the event the client decides to change their requirements, we must be able to easily update the program to fit the new requirements.
-Also, if the client wants to update it with an intern or with another developpement team the code must be commented and documented to help its understanding.
+Also, if the client wants to update it with an intern or with another developpement team the code must be commented on and documented to help its understanding.

 ### Usability

-Although we used a self-made API [[2]](#glossary-2) to test efficently the program the client can easily replace it with his own API [[2]](#glossary-2).
+Although we used a self-made API [[2]](#glossary-2) to test efficiently the program the client can easily replace it with his own API [[2]](#glossary-2).

 This API [[2]](#glossary-2) will receive a JSON [[5]](#glossary-5) array containing device information like:
 ```json